 What to Do?

-Third, MDBs must include forests more in development planning: This need is recognized in the global policy commitments, roughly a quarter of which address planning and institutions needed for integrating forests in sustainable development efforts.
+3. Include forests more in development planning.
+This need is recognized in the global policy commitments, roughly a quarter of which address planning and institutions needed for integrating forests in sustainable development efforts.
 An example (from SDG 15.9 and the UN Strategic Plan) is: “By 2020, integrate forests and related ecosystem and biodiversity values into national and local planning, development processes, poverty reduction strategies and accounts.”

-Fourth, increase climate finance that integrate forests: Given that one of forests’ greatest values to human well-being is in stabilizing climate (absorbing greenhouse gases, conserving soil, regulating rainfall), and the low level of climate finance for forests, MDBs need to increase financial incentives for climate change solutions that integrate forests.
+4. Increase climate finance that integrate forests.
+Given that one of forests’ greatest values to human well-being is in stabilizing climate (absorbing greenhouse gases, conserving soil, regulating rainfall), and the low level of climate finance for forests, MDBs need to increase financial incentives for climate change solutions that integrate forests.

-Fifth, mainstreaming of forests – consideration of forest impacts by other sectors—is equally critical.
+5. Mainstreaming of forests – consideration of forest impacts by other sectors — is equally critical.
 Infrastructure, extractive or agriculture projects that do not protect forests and local forest stewards risk cancelling out the benefits brought by forest projects.
 For example, the CBG bauxite mine pictured above is one of two whose expansion IFC, the World Bank’s private sector arm, is financing.
 Yet to feed power to these mines, a dam is being built that will flood 264 square kilometers, wiping out the homes and lands of 8,700 people, and part of a forest preserve that is one of the last habitats of the endangered western chimpanzee.
-Development that destroys forests is not sustainable—it is not even development.
+Development that destroys forests is not sustainable — it is not even development.